Last Updated on August 31, 2021 by Thinkster

 Have your child write down 24 division problems on index cards.
 Solve the division problems, writing the answers on the back.
 Then, have each player create a bingo board by drawing a grid that is five squares by five squares.
 Mark the middle square as “free.”

 Next, read the answers to the division problems and use them to have your child fill in the bingo boards randomly.
 Mix up the deck of cards.
 Draw a division problem and solve it.
 Players who have that answer should place a marker on that number.
 The first player to get five in a row is the winner.
+That’s much more stimulating than forcing extra 4th grade math worksheets on your child.

 Players view their cards and add them up.
 If no one has $1, each takes a turn drawing a card from the center stack and discarding a card face up.
 The next player can either take the card that is showing or draw from the deck.
 Play continues until a player reaches $1 or the deck runs out.
 The player who reaches $1 or the closest to $1 is the winner.
+Depending on what motivates your 4th grader, you may consider offering a real dollar to the winner.

 The hours after school are an excellent time to reinforce math skills.
 Keep them fun as you incorporate 4th grade math practice into your day-to-day activities, and you will see great rewards in your child’s academic performance.